San Antonio Mesothelioma Lawyer

 AGE started operations in 1991, a decade after the Environmental Protection Agency (EPA) issued its first reports linking asbestos exposure to severe health problems.

-AGE inherited older facilities, including a refinery in San Antonio, from Howell Hydrocarbons and Chemical.
+AGE inherited older facilities, including a San Antonio refinery from Howell Hydrocarbons and Chemical.
 These former Howell properties contain significant amounts of asbestos dating from the 1940s and 1950s.

 The Military and Asbestos